2019 GAM PACE OF PLAY POLICY

 PACE OF PLAY POLICY

-At each competition, the Tournament Committee will determine the maximum allotted time each group is permitted to play the stipulated round.
+At each competition, the Tournament Committee will determine the maximum allotted time (Time Par) each group is permitted to play each hole and the stipulated round.
 The stipulated round is complete when the last player in the group completes play of the final hole and the flagstick is replaced.

 The lead group(s) must finish their stipulated round within the maximum allotted time established by the committee.
 If they finish over the maximum allotted time each player may be assessed a penalty to their score for the final hole.

 • Exception: If the lead group is held up by play that was sent out before them or that began on the opposite tee, they will be exempt from the pace of play penalty if they finish over their allotted time but less than 13 minutes behind of the group ahead of them.

 • See exemptions from penalty.

 Any subsequent group must finish their stipulated round within the maximum allotted time established by the committee.
-If they finish over the maximum allotted time, they must finish not more than 13 minutes of the group ahead of them.
-If they finish over the maximum allotted time and more than 13 minutes behind the group ahead of them, each player may be assessed a two-stroke penalty to their score for the final hole.
+If they finish over the maximum allotted time, they must finish not more than 13 minutes behind the group ahead of them.
+If they finish over the maximum allotted time and more than 13 minutes behind the group ahead of them, each player in the group may be assessed a two-stroke penalty to their score for the final hole.